• Skip to primary navigation

 Chocolate Peppermint Cookies

-These chewy chocolate peppermint cookies are full of dark chocolate and crunchy peppermint pieces.
+These chewy chocolate peppermint cookies are full of dark rich cocoa flavor and crunchy peppermint pieces.
 Each cookie is topped with fluffy peppermint frosting.
 These might be the best Christmas cookie you make this year!

 5 from 3 votes